-Which PSL is Melanoma?
+Which Pigmented Skin Lesion (PSL) is a melanoma?
 Which PSL should be biopsied?

-The clinical challenge is the decision to biopsy!
+The clinical challenge is the decision whether or not to biopsy!

-The doctor and/or the patient may be suspicious of a pigmented skin lesion (PSL) and concerned that it may be Melanoma.
-Clearly if the PSL appears grossly unusual or is ulcerated or bleeding then the decision to biopsy or resect the lesion is straight forward: however at this stage it may be too late and the cancer has metastasized.
+The doctor and/or the patient may be suspicious of a pigmented skin lesion (PSL) and concerned that it may be a melanoma.
+Clearly if the PSL appears grossly unusual or is ulcerated or bleeding then the decision to biopsy or resect the lesion is straightforward: however at this stage it may be too late as the cancer may have metastasized.

-In the case of quite innocent looking PSL the early diagnosis of Melanoma requires a highly trained clinician, and very often a biopsy is made to be certain no cancer is present.
-A biopsy is minor surgery and is accompanied with risk and anxiety for the patient and great cost of the health care provider.
+In the case of a quite innocent looking PSL, early diagnosis of melanoma requires a highly trained clinician, and very often an unnecessary biopsy is made to be certain no cancer is present.
+A biopsy is a minor surgery, which is accompanied with risk and anxiety for the patient and high cost for the health care provider.

-Balter's OTD is designed and developed to help clinicians with the biopsy/not biopsy decision.
-The obvious benefits include increased specificity of the doctor (i.e. fewer unnecessary biopsies), less anxiety for the patient and cost savings for the healthcare provider.
+BM-OTD is designed and developed to help GPs make the difficult decision whether or not to biopsy.
+Obvious benefits include increased specificity (i.e. fewer unnecessary biopsies), less anxiety for the patient, and significant cost savings for the health care provider.

 A.F.
 Jerant, J.T.
 Johnson, C.D.
 Sheridan, T.J.
 Caffrey, Early Detection and Treatment of Skin Cancer, Am.
 Fam.
 Physician 62 (2): 357–68, 375–6, 381–2 (2000).

 V. Foerster, “Optical scanners for melanoma detection” [Issues in emerging health technologies, Issue 123].
 Ottawa:Canadian Agency for Drugs and Technologies in Health (2014).